Paso Robles, California: Wine

 As the popularity of wines began to grow, so did the Paso Robles wine region.
 Lorenzo and Rena Nerelli purchased their vineyard at the foot of York Mountain in 1917.
 Their Templeton Winery was the area's first to be bonded following the repeal of Prohibition.

 The early 1920s saw a flurry of winemaking activity when several families immigrated to the area to establish family vineyards and wineries.
 Sylvester and Caterina Dusi purchased a vineyard in 1924.
 The old head-pruned Zinfandel vines are now owned and cultivated by their son, Benito.
 The Martinelli, Busi, Vosti, Steinbeck and Bianchi Winery vineyards were also established around this time.

 The Paso Robles wine region gained more notoriety when Ignace Paderewski, the famous Polish statesman and concert pianist, visited Paso Robles, became enchanted with the area, and purchased 2000 acre.
 In the early 1920s, he planted Petite Sirah and Zinfandel on his Rancho San Ignacio vineyard in the Adelaide area.
 Following Prohibition, Paderewski's wine was made at York Mountain Winery.
-The wines produced from grapes grown on Rancho San Ignacio went on to become award-winners.
-Paso Robles’ reputation as a premier wine region became firmly established as a result of this and later successes, and through to the late 1960s and early 1970s, a new generation of vineyard pioneers came forth and flourished in the Paso Robles area.
+The wines produced from grapes grown on Rancho San Ignacio went on to become award winners.
+Paso Robles' reputation as a premier wine region became firmly established as a result of this and later successes, and through to the late 1960s and early 1970s, a new generation of vineyard pioneers came forth and flourished in the Paso Robles area.

 San Simeon earthquake

 At 11:15 am PST on December 22, 2003, the San Simeon earthquake struck about 25 mi northwest of Paso Robles.
-The earthquake registered 6.6 on the moment magnitude scale and had a maximum Mercalli intensity of VIII (Severe).
+The earthquake registered 6.6 on the moment magnitude scale and had a maximum Mercalli intensity of VIII (severe).
 Two deaths occurred when the roof slid off the clock tower building, a popular landmark in downtown Paso Robles.

 The dormant underground springs that had once been used for the spa were brought back to life, causing flooding and a large sinkhole in the parking lot of the city hall and library.

-Due to lengthy environmental and engineering considerations, it took until December 2010 for the sinkhole to be filled and the parking lot resurfaced.
+Due to lengthy environmental and engineering considerations, the sinkhole was not filled and the parking lot resurfaced until December 2010.
 Paso Robles has dedicated a new clock tower in memory of the two women who died.

 Geography

-Paso Robles is approximately halfway between the cities of Los Angeles and San Francisco.
+Paso Robles is roughly halfway between Los Angeles and San Francisco.